rlegendi/specs2-plugin-demo/README.md

 https://github.com/rlegendi/specs2-runner/issues

 An important help for the investigation would be your current configuration and the content of the log files.
 You can find them under *Help --> About Eclipse --> Installation Details --> Configuration* (there is also a button for *View Error Log*).

+## Acknowledgement ##

+I've got great feedbacks, thanks for the help and work, guys!

+* [Guillaume Massé](https://github.com/MasseGuillaume) for testing the plugin under MacOS X with JDK 6.0

 ## Notes ##
 The scalatest plugin was built by: